srhtakeba/ImageProcessing/USEME.md

 an error message.

 ## Example Runs
+Note: Use the scriptRunFromJar.txt and script2RunFromJar.txt versions when running from the jar file since the file paths differ when running from the main method vs running from the jar file in the /res folder.
 #### script.txt
 script.txt, which is a file included in this zip folder, shows the following operations in this order.
 - make a new layer called 'first'